-A SAM Maturity assessment provides an organization a simple point in time view of of your software asset management maturity level.
-This gives you an independent review from which you can progress on your SAM journey.
+A SAM Maturity Assessment provides an organization a simple point in time view of your software asset management (SAM) maturity level.
+This gives you an independent review and benchmark from which you can progress on your SAM journey.
 It is usually performed either as a precursor to a full SAM engagement or as a periodic review during a managed service.

-Based on the ISO framework and the SAM processes standard, ISO/IEC 19770-1, Microsoft has developed a SAM Optimization Model that seems to have been adopted in various forms across the SAM industry.
+Based on the ISO framework and the SAM processes standard, ISO/IEC 19770-1, Microsoft has developed a SAM Optimization Model that has been widely adopted in various forms across the SAM industry.